 We can see that Neo4j is even slower with query caching on because they have to do the extra work of cache invalidation on writes.
 Dgraph was designed to achieve low latency querying with real world use cases, where reads are typically followed by writes and vice-versa, and the performance benefits show in the numbers.

 Not just that, Neo4j takes up much more memory.
 At the start of the benchmarks Dgraph consumed around 20 MB which increased to 600 MB at the end.
 In comparison, Neo4j was already consuming 550 MB at the start which increased to 3.2 GB at the end of the benchmarks.

-Dgraph consumes 5x lesser memory compared to Neo4j and is at least 3x faster for intertwined reads and writes.
+Dgraph consumes 5x lesser memory compared to Neo4j and is at least 3x faster when it comes to the combination of reads and writes with no query caching.